 If you’re in that situation, the solution might be found by putting some real investment into yourself.
 Focus some of your time and energy into inner development.
 Set your sights on being all you can be.
 And perhaps even more.

 Inner Development is growth and development of the non-physical self, including mental, emotional, and spiritual areas.
 It’s the pathway of improving your self at the deepest inner levels, and experiencing higher levels of joy and fulfillment in this life.
 It really works.

-One of the first and most important steps of inner development is the discovery of your self-nature, which is who you are and what you are at the deepest level of your being, and without the masks and delusions created by your conscious thinking mind.
+One of the first and most important steps of inner development is the discovery of your self-nature, which is who you are and what you are at the deepest level of your being, all without the masks and delusions created by your conscious thinking mind.

-|All content Copyright 2010-16 by Eduardo Mitchell.
-Updated November 2015.
+|All content Copyright 2010-17 by Eduardo Mitchell.
+Updated January 2017.
 Please send your comments about this website to our webmaster, Igor.|